 When the title and body text are too long for the available horizontal space, they wrap to form another line.

-Dialogs are best for displaying important information that users need to acknowledge.
-Use dialogs only when absolutely necessary, not for simple notifications or excessive confirmations.
+Dialogs are interruptive, so they're best for displaying important information that users need to acknowledge before moving forward with a task or workflow.
+Use dialogs only when absolutely necessary, not for low-signal notifications or excessive confirmations.

-Dialogs are meant to interrupt the experience until a resolution is reached, so there should only be one dialog displayed on the screen at a time.
+Dialogs are meant to interrupt the experience until a resolution is reached, so there should only be one dialog displayed at a time.
 Don't open a dialog from within another dialog.
 If the situation seems to require a sequence of decisions, look into using a different design altogether.

 For RTL (right-to-left) languages, the layout of the dialog is mirrored.
 Texts are right-aligned and buttons are left-aligned.